BogdanStanciu/adidas-challenge/README.md

 - **PostgreSQL** is a relational database with high performance and a great community support.
 It is designed to handle a range of workloads, from single machines to data warehouses or Web services with many concurrent users.

 - **TypeORM** is the most mature and used object relational mapper available in node, it's written in typescript and it has a great compatibility with NestJS.
-The key benefit are:
+The key benefits are:
   - Can handle different database like PostgreSQL, SQLServer, MySQL ecc.
   - Implements Active Record and Data Mapper patterns.
   - Can write high quality, loosely coupled, scalable, maintainable applications the most productive way